kool814/GLS/docs/Design/Imports/Imports.md

 Each import line starts with `ImportLeft` and ends with `ImportRight`.

-Languages that specify individual items will add after `ImportLeft` either put the package name, `ImportMiddle`, and items, or the reverse order.
+Languages that specify individual items will add after `ImportLeft` either the package name, `ImportMiddle`, and items, or the reverse order.

 Some languages allow one item per package import line, so multiple items from one package must be on their own line.
 Others allow items to be separated by `", "`.